 Depending on the exercise you are tracking, the band is worn on the top of your forearm, or the lower part of your upper arm.
 In both cases you need to make sure the light and button are facing up.
 Adjust the strap so that it is snug, but still comfortable.
 For most exercises you can just leave it sitting on your forearm.
 It is only for certain exercises, such as pushups and pull-ups for example, that you will need to reposition it to your upper arm.

 Now its time to choose the exercise.
 PUSH measures movement speed and power on over 250 exercises.
-You can find a full list on this link.
 Each move requires a custom algorithm so the band can accurately assess the speed from your arm.
 The company says that every exercise that is added to the list is tested and validated against lab grade equipment to ensure optimal accuracy and reliability.

 Essential reading: Compared gym wearables with our interactive tool